New Mexico Water Dialogue

 LATEST NEWS ON THE DRAFT RWP UPDATE HANDBOOK (TEMPLATE)

-December 4, 2013: State Water Planner Angela Bordegaray has confirmed that an open “informational” meeting on the revised RWP guidelines will be held on Tuesday, December 17, from 1:30 to 4:00 PM.
-The meeting will be held in the ISC conference room at the OSE office at 5550 San Antonio Drive NE in Albuquerque.
+Tuesday, December 17, 2013: An open “informational” meeting on the revised RWP guidelines was held in the ISC conference room at the OSE office at 5550 San Antonio Drive NE in Albuquerque.
 The Handbook has been posted on the ISC website and can be accessed here.

 November 23, 2013: The ISC has posted a summary of comments on its draft "Updated [RWP] Handbook.
 Find it at http://www.ose.state.nm.us/Planning/PDF/Summary%20of%20Comments_11-13-2013%20Final.pdf.

 Further details will be forthcoming.
 She had said earlier that the ISC intends to use the meeting as an opportunity to ask regions to start forming steering committees.
 She will send out the invitation to the Sevilleta mailing list.

 September 8, 2013: At its Sept, 6 meeting, the NM Interstate Stream Commission released for comment its draft "Updated Regional Water Planning Handbook," providing guidelines for updating the 16 RWPs and "...allow the[ir] integration...into future updates of the State Water Plan."
 In a departure from the ISC's earlier-announced process and timetable for developing those guidelines, public comments on this draft were due to the ISC's planner, Angela Bordegaray (Angela.Bordegaray@state.nm.us) by September 20.
 Download the draft here.